zbx-sadman/zabbuino/README.md

  - _basic.h_ & _tune.h_ renamed to _cfg\_basic.h_ & _cfg\_tune.h_

+#### 31 Oct 2017
+Fixes:
+ - DHCP: Many troubles that switch Zabbuino to sloooow mode if no DHCP available while device need for it.

+Changes:
+ -  Config files _basic.h_ & _tune.h_ is renamed to _cfg\_basic.h+ & _cfg\_tune.h_;
+ - _WS2812.SendRaw[_pin, _compressionType_, data]_ have new option - _compressionType_ .
+One type of compression are supported at this time - "nibble repeat method".
+    It work like HTML color coding: 0xABC is converting to 0xAABBCC and then pushing to data line of Pixel led.
+Examples: _ws2812.sendraw[6,1,0xABC]_ - send 0xAABBCC to Led, which conncted to D6. _ws2812.sendraw[6,0,0xA1B2C3]_ - send 0xA1B2C3 to the same Led;
+ - _WS2812Out()_ internal function can be called from user plugin now.

 #### 07 July 2017
 Fixes:
  - Error -131 ("Device not conected") on first DHT21/AM2301 polling.
 Now sensor "wake up" time is 2 sec in according to datasheet.